 The evaluation then focuses on distinguishing the few cases of mild cognitive impairment and early dementia from the greater number with age-associated memory impairment or simply normal forgetfulness.

-Full evaluation for dementia usually requires more time than the 20 to 30 min that is commonly allotted for an office visit.
+Full evaluation for dementia Diagnosis Dementia is chronic, global, usually irreversible deterioration of cognition.
+Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
+Treatment is... read more usually requires more time than the 20 to 30 minutes that is commonly allotted for an office visit.

 History should, when possible, be taken from the patient and family members separately.
 Cognitively impaired patients may not be able to provide a detailed, accurate history, and family members may not feel free to give a candid history with the patient listening.